-Any staff who have credentials different from the position they are serving in will be approved by the Early Childhood Director.
+Any staff who has credentials different from the position they are serving in will be approved by the Early Childhood Director.

-All staff who do not meet the preferred qualifications for the job for which they are performing will be encouraged to obtain additional education and credentialing as outlined in the Professional Development Policy.
+All staff who do not meet the preferred qualifications for the job for which they are performing will be encouraged to obtain additional education and credentialing as outlined in the position requirements.
+The staff person may be placed in a site or position temporarily while the position is advertised.